8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 Why you do it- stuck Between a rock and a hard place, you need someone to listen to because it never goes well when you try and talk to Mom.
 Instead, you chew your husband and/or best friend’s ear off with the same complaints.
 Troopers that they are, even they get worn out with the same old story time after time, especially when they aren’t the ones that can change things.

 You aren’t doing anything wrong.
 In fact, you are only doing what comes naturally to you, what would come naturally to any daughter, given what you have to work with.
-Working for mom’s approval, trying to reason with her, exploding in frustration when you can’t get through to her, and thinking it must be your fault when all of your attempts fail.
+Working for mom’s approval, trying to reason with her, exploding in frustration when you can’t get through to her, and thinking it must be your fault when all your attempts fail.

 Here’s the problem… and it’s not you!

-If Mom is truly narcissistic and has a full-blown personality disorder– she cannot, will not, set her concerns aside and put herself in your place.
+If Mom is indeed narcissistic and has a full-blown personality disorder– she cannot, will not, set her concerns aside and put herself in your place.
 The defenses that make up a narcissistic personality will prevent her from dropping the shield she uses to defend herself from what she fears is psychological devastation- even for her own child (you).

 Exactly why these strategies for dealing with a narcissistic mother don’t work

-Sadly she needs to defeat everyone, including you.
+Sadly, she needs to defeat everyone, including you.

 The truth is, if Mom is narcissistic, she needs to keep you subservient (under her), so she treats your deference as a weakness and refuses to grant you permission.

-C) Expecting Mom to empathize with you- I’ve seen too many daughters, particularly trapped in the role of the good daughter, collect hurts expecting Mom to wake up one day and realize all they have endured for mom and finally give them the love they deserve.
+C) Expecting Mom to empathize with you- I’ve seen too many daughters, particularly trapped in the role of the good daughter, collect hurts expecting Mom to wake up one day and realize all they have endured for Mom and finally give them the love they deserve.
 Except the only one counting is you.
 Mom is just being Mom …oblivious to the hurt she causes.

 The harsh truth is that narcissism doesn’t allow her the bandwidth to empathize with you.
 Therefore she can’t see much less face what she has put you through.
-That would cause her too much shame, exactly the emotion she is working to avoid.
+That would cause her too much shame, which is exactly the emotion she is working to avoid.

 Suppose she does register (for a nanosecond) that she is causing you distress.
 In that case, her defenses quickly come to the rescue (hers, not yours) with a massive rationalization campaign to wipe away any discomfort she may be feeling.